ajithvcoder/emlo4-session-16-ajithvcoder/assets/readme_logs/readme_only_for_helm.md

 helm uninstall fastapi-release-default  (may through an error as we have did some hacky change for helm install fastapi-release-default) kubectl delete secret sh.helm.release.v1.fastapi-release-default.v1  -n default (this will completely uninstall helm's particular resources) eksctl delete cluster -f eks-cluster.yaml --disable-nodegroup-eviction

+Wait paitently see all deletion is successfull in cloud formation and then close the system because some times the deletion gets failed so at backend something would be running and it may cost you high
 -------------------------------------------------------------------------------------------------------------------
 <docker build>
 docker build -t a16/web-server -f Dockerfile.web-server  . --no-cache